 "Monk Seal Alliance": Bringing Donors and Experts Together to Strengthen the Protection of the Mediterranean Monk Seal.

 During this 5th ICMMPA, the Prince Albert II of Monaco Foundation undertook, along with the MAVA Foundation for Nature, the Segré Foundation, the Sancta Devota Foundation as well as the Thalassa Foundation, to establish an alliance for the protection of the Mediterranean monk seal.

 On 8 April, in the presence of H.S.H. the Sovereign Prince, H.E.Mr.
-Bernard Fautrier, Vice-Chair of the Prince Albert II of Monaco Foundation, Ms. Lynda Mansson, Director General, and Paule Gros, Director of the MAVA Foundation for Nature, Ms. Claudia Segré, Chair of the Segré Foundation, Ms. Vera Alexandropoulou, Vice-Chair of the Thalassa Foundation as well as Mr. David Le Forestier, General Director of the Sancta Devota Foundation, thus signed a partnership to strengthen action in the Mediterranean for the conservation of this iconic species, whose population is today estimated at around 800 individuals.
+Bernard Fautrier, Vice-Chair of the Prince Albert II of Monaco Foundation, Ms. Lynda Mansson, Director General, and Paule Gros, Mediterranean Basin Programme Director of the MAVA Foundation for Nature, Dr. Claudio Segré, Chair of the Segré Foundation, Ms. Vera Alexandropoulou, Vice-Chair of the Thalassa Foundation as well as Mr. David Le Forestier, General Director of the Sancta Devota Foundation, thus signed a partnership to strengthen action in the Mediterranean for the conservation of this iconic species, whose population is today estimated at around 800 individuals.

 The "Monk Seal Alliance" is intended to bring together experts and funders (foundations and donating organisations) to increase the scope of the activities carried out by monk seal conservation specialists in the field.